mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Casting Time:** 10 minutes
 - **Range:** Self
-- **Components:** V, S, M (a musical instrument worth at least 1 gp; a handful of soil from the Elemental Plane of Earth which the spell consumes)
+- **Components:** V, S, M (an instrument worth at least 1 gp; a handful of soil from the Elemental Plane of Earth which the spell consumes)
 - **Duration:** 8 hours
 - **Classes:** Bard, Ranger (Wild Composer)